Do you ship internationally?

 Our products are gluten free, with the exception of our original cookie mix, and none of our facilities work with nuts.
+Also, excluding our Cheddar Chirps, all the rest of our products are dairy free.
 However, because insects are in the same family as shellfish, if you are allergic to shellfish, you may be sensitive to crickets as well.

 Do they contain corn?

 Yes, we use non-GMO stone ground corn.
-Fun fact: the Aztecs and Mayans used to add crickets to their tortillas to make them healthier and more nutritious, so our corn and cricket recipe is ancient.
 If you are looking for a corn-free option, our original cookie mixes do not contain corn.

 What do they taste like?